Sam Patch: Last jump

 His first jump into the Genesee River raised a disappointing amount of money, so he decided to repeat the stunt one week later on November 13, 1829, (Friday the 13th).
 This time, he increased the height of the jump to 125 ft by constructing a 25 ft stand.
 Accounts from the 8,000 present differ on whether he actually jumped or fell, but he did not achieve his normal feet-first vertical entry.
 A loud impact was heard and he never surfaced.
 Rumors were passed that he had hidden in a cave at the base of the falls, and was enjoying all the excitement he had created.
 But his frozen body was found in the ice in Charlotte (Rochester) early the next spring by Silas Hudson.
-An autopsy revealed that the sudden change in the temperature of the atmosphere as he descended down the fall had caused his blood vessels to rupture.
+An autopsy revealed that the sudden change in the temperature from the relatively warm air to the cold water had caused his blood vessels to rupture.
 Local ministers and newspapers were quick to blame the crowd for urging him to jump, and put the guilt of his death on them.

 He was buried in Charlotte Cemetery, near where his body was found.
 A wooden board (now gone) was placed over his grave.
 It read: "Here lies Sam Patch - Such is Fame".